x1n13y84issmd42/bashttpd/README.md

 You may want to fix MySQL connection credentials in the `.env` file to see the DB in action.

 ## Design
+### Request routing
 When **bashttpd** receives a request, three things can hapen.

-First, it tries to match the path from that to the folder structure of the supplied project, and looks for a script file named after the HTTP request method used.
+First, it tries to match the path from request to the folder structure of the supplied project, and looks for a script file named after the HTTP request method used.

 For example, a `GET` request to the `/foo/bar` path is served by the `localhost/foo/bar/GET.sh` script.

-If the request path matches a file path in the project directory, it will respond with it's contents.
+If the request path exactly matches a file path in the project directory, it will respond with it's contents.
 At the moment it supports `js`, `css` & `html`, as well as `jpeg` & `png` images with proper content types.

 If none of the criterias above have matched, it'll try to interpret the requested path as a directory path and will try to find and serve `index.html` file from there.